 Additionally, the PUT method does not affect resources on the server even if we invoked it multiple times.
 On the contrary, the POST method creates new resources every time you invoke them.

-Question: What are the dissimilarities between SOAP and REST protocols?
+12. What are the dissimilarities between SOAP and REST protocols?

-Below are some major differences between SOAP and REST:
+The following table highlights some major differences between SOAP and REST:

 |Its full form is REpresentational State Transfer.||Its full form is Simple Object Access Protocol.|